cs2113-f24/cs2113-f24.github.io/wrkshts/J8-wrksht.md

 # Worksheet: J8

 Worksheets are self-guided activities that reinforce lectures.
 They are not graded for accuracy, only for completion.
-They are due, on github by 11:59pm on the day of the lecture.

 Create a new repo using all the steps in Lab 0 called `yourgitusername-worksheet-J8`.
-Submit a file called `worksheet-J8.md` in your repo for this assignment.
+Submit a file called `worksheet-J8.md`  to BB.

 ## Questions